 My girls have always been curious about learning about the Body.
 How does it all work?
 How does food go all the way down to the stomach?
 Why do we have a rib cage?
 What would happen if we didn’t have bones – would we be floppy?
 Their questions are endless!
-So I enjoyed putting together a months plan to teach them more.
+So I enjoyed putting together a months plan to teach them more on Science The Body.
 Traditionally I would have sat down and planned what we would at least be covering each week, but this time I let the girls choose which system they wanted to learn first.
 So here’s how our weeks rolled out.

 Week 1 – The Digestive System

 Week 2 – Breathing and the lungs

 Week 4 – Skeleton, bones and Muscles

 You could also teach the 5 senses in the final week, but we felt the need for a break and hope to tie it again with Poetry week!

 In each of our weeks, we tried to include a little research and discovery, some making or Art, some labeling or purposeful writing and practical experiments (which include the math and science).
 The practical visual way of learning really kept the girls interested in wanting to find out more as the weeks went on.
 They thoroughly brought their learning to life in their mini role play area playing doctors and nurses and even writing me a prescription – as I was feeling a little under the weather that day.
 Their enthusiasm to learn was channeled through the variety of teaching and learning methods.
 Allowing our children to connect the dots and make these discoveries for themselves is what helps them become confident learners.

 Here’s a visual view of some of our learning throughout the weeks.

 Mama Teaches Me Planning